GerHobbelt/pforth/doc/words.md

       Store it somewhere (via STRING-SAVE?) if you need to use it after that

 - DIRNAME ( c-addr1 u1 -- c-addr2 u2 )
-    - Takes string containg path to a file and returns its parent directory
+    - Takes string containing path to a file and returns its parent directory

 - ALTER-PATH! ( f -- )
     - Changes type of path resolution